rbsec/sslscan/README.md

 Pre-build cross-compiled Windows binaries are available on the [GitHub Releases Page](https://github.com/rbsec/sslscan/releases).

-### Building on OS X
+### Building on macOS (formerly named OS X)
-There is experimental support for statically building on OS X, however this should be considered unsupported.
-You may need to install any dependencies required to compile OpenSSL from source on OS X. Once you have, just run:
+There is experimental support for statically building on macOS (formerly named OS X), however this should be considered unsupported.
+You may need to install any dependencies required to compile OpenSSL from source on macOS (formerly named OS X).
+Once you have, just run:

     make static